daytonaio/daytona/docs/daytona_code.md

 ### Options

 ```
-  -a, --auto-start   Automatically start the project if it is not running
   -i, --ide string   Specify the IDE (vscode, browser, cursor, ssh, jupyter, clion, goland, intellij, phpstorm, pycharm, rider, rubymine, webstorm)
   -y, --yes          Automatically confirm any prompts
 ```